Road closures: almost two dozen for North Warwickshire drivers over the next fortnight

-And nine of them are expected to cause moderate delays – with motorists facing holdups of between 10 and 30 minutes.
+And nine of them are expected to cause delays of between 10 minutes and half an hour.

 Advertisement